SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are capable of explaining the processes and methods to produce professional products and services from various perspectives and to translate the idea generated in Innovation Lab 1 into a sound business proposition.
+Upon completing this course, alumni are capable of explaining the processes and methods to produce professional products and services from various perspectives and to translate the idea generated in Innovation Lab 1 into a sound business proposition.
 They have created a comprehensive overview of costs and results with a particular focus on the required human resources in form of a classic 3-year plan and are thus capable of assessing potential risks.
 They are able to assess the extent of potential internal or external financing.
-Should the business model be oriented towards an exit strategy, students are capable of specifying a projected market value including a selling price.
+Should the business model be oriented towards an exit strategy, alumni are capable of specifying a projected market value including a selling price.

 Superior module: